DMX512: Cabling

+Cat5 cable, commonly used for networking and telecommunications, has been tested by ESTA for use with DMX512A.
+RJ45 connectors are used by some DMX-compatible hardware with ESTA standard or proprietary pinouts.

 Protocol

 At the data link layer, a DMX512 controller transmits asynchronous serial data at 250 kbit/s.
 The data format is fixed at one start bit, eight data bits (least significant first), two stop bits and no parity.